Search

 To guarantee that everyone can enjoy a seamless online experience, WCAG guidelines are specifically designed to make websites accessible for ALL people.
 This includes making sure they’re navigable and usable by those who cannot use or see the mouse.

-Benefits of complying
+Benefits of Complying with WCAG

 • Improve User Experience